c2lang/documentation/documentation/docs/language/modules.md

 ## modules

-Like many other modern languages, C2 uses the concept of `modules`.
+Like many other modern languages, C2 utilises the concept of `modules`.
 Modules are used to create logical groups of functions, types and variables.
-Each __.c2__ file has to start with the __module__ keyword, specifying which module it belongs to.
+Each `.c2` file must begin with the __module__ keyword, specifying which module it belongs to.
 A module can consist of several files, for example:

 `file1.c2`
 ```c